Billie Ashford: Relationship with VJ Patterson

-Rape and pregnancy
+Rape and subsequent pregnancy

 At the same time Billie was beginning a relationship with VJ, she was struggling to cope after being raped by a masked man in the gym.
 She initially kept her assault a secret, until she confided in Oscar, who later died in an explosion, and Phoebe, who agreed to keep quiet.
 De Josselin commented, "She's really traumatised by the incident and is looking for some reassurance that everything is going to be OK."
 The actress wished that Billie had listened to Phoebe, who advised her to go to the police, as she thought Billie would have been able to take control of the situation.
 However, due to her past, Billie was reluctant to report her attack.
 De Josselin said that it was "very hard" for Billie, and that things would get more difficult as the story arc continued. de Josselin explained to Harvey (Stuff.co.nz) that everything had just started to go well for Billie, so the attack had blindsided her and left her in shock.
 She continued, "I think initially it's not even really registering in her brain that it happened and that it was real.
 I think after that she just starts to freak out that no one will believe her because of her past behaviour."

 As the storyline developed, the character soon learned that she was pregnant as a result of her assault.
 De Josselin admitted that the rape and pregnancy was "a confronting storyline" for her.
 She did a lot of research before filming to gain an understanding of how women feel after being assaulted.
 When Billie was admitted to hospital with severe morning sickness, Ash came to see her and found out she was pregnant.
 As Billie could not face telling him about her assault, she let him assume VJ was the father of her baby.
 Ash then confronted VJ, who was shocked to learn he was going to be a father.
 Billie undertakes "bizarre behaviour" to hide her ordeal by doctoring her medical records to alter her date of conception.
 Billie later discovered that Irene Roberts' (Lynne McGranger) son, Mick Jennings (Kristian Schmid) is her rapist and the father of her child.